SPFx: Check if User is an Admin or an Owner is SharePoint

 SharePoint provides different permission levels, and administrative privileges can vary based on context:

-Using SPFx, we can check user permissions via the PageContext and Microsoft Graph APIs.
+Using SPFx, we can check user permissions via PageContext and Microsoft Graph APIs.

 Checking If a User Is an Admin in an SPFx WebPart